All Episodes

 Yes.

-Yeah, and there's I'm sure you know there's jamming technology and things like that.
+Yeah, and there's, I'm sure you know there's jamming technology and things like that, but now you're starting to get into some expensive stuff.

-And then when you're dealing with with high voltages, what you put around something has to actually take into consideration you're dealing with very high voltages.
+And then when you're dealing with high voltages, what you put around something has to actually take into consideration you're dealing with very high voltages.

 You don't want to electrocute people around you.